jarrettyeo/NTUOSS-FlaskWebSocketChatApp/README.md

 ```
 from flask_socketio import SocketIO, emit, disconnect
 ```
-You would've guessed it, we're going to import some methods from the ```flask_socketio``` library.
+You would've guessed it, we're going to import some modules from the ```flask_socketio``` library.

 ```
 socketio = SocketIO(app)
 ```
-This binds socketio to our Flask app so that we can manipulate it.
+This binds ```socketio``` to our Flask app so that we can manipulate it.

 **(A) Receiving Messages**
 ```
 @socketio.on(your_event_name, namespace='/your_name_space')
 ```
 This is the standard SocketIO syntax to define an event handler that allows you to define an event name as well as the namespace as it can run in.
 It looks pretty similar to the app route decorator in Flask, doesn't it?
-You can thus think of this as view that your client accesses, just that instead of accessing a URL endpoint in Flask, you are accessing an event (in a namespace if given).
+You can thus think of this as a view that your client accesses, just that instead of accessing a URL endpoint in Flask, you are accessing an event (in a namespace if given).
 What do all these mean?

 **TL;DR** - ```@socketio.on(your_event_name, namespace='/your_name_space')``` is basically an event listener that receives messages; in this case, it just listens when the event ```your_event_name``` is fired and it will run the code under its corresponding function.
 The most common use in websockets would simply be for the server to listen to an event fired by the client and then do something (usually returning some data back).
 The reverse also applies.